bvssvni/oup/README.md

 When there is a minus sign '-' after a non-numeric followed by a digit,
 the minus sign is assumed to belong to a number.

-    =       // Assign expression.
+    =       Assign expression.
-    '<- '   // Assign value of expression.
+    '<- '   Assign value of expression.
 Notice the required space at end.
-    +       // Add.
+    +       Add.
-    -       // Subtract.
+    -       Subtract.
-    *       // Multiply.
+    *       Multiply.
-    /       // Divide.
+    /       Divide.
-    %       // Modulus.
+    %       Modulus.
-    ;       // Separation of recursive expression from initial value.
+    ;       Separation of recursive expression from initial value.
             Example: var a = a * 2 ; 1

-    +=
+    "       Reads the rest of the line as string, or until it matches another ".
+        \"      Reads " to the current reading string.
+    '       Reads the next character as Char followed by a '.
+    :       Used for communcation over a socket or channel, left argument is id of object.
+            Example: 3:0,0,255

+    +=      If expression, reuses the existing one and adds another term with + operator.
+            If value, adds the value of the right side to the existing value.
-    -=
+    -=      ...
-    *=
+    *=      ...
-    /=
+    /=      ...
+    %=      ...

 ##Modules